The Charming Mediator sigil

 Understanding Charming Mediator

 You walk into a room and within thirty seconds you know who's anxious, who's annoyed, who's pretending to be fine, and what to say to make all of it easier.
-You read micro-expressions the way other people read road signs.
-The slight tightening around someone's eyes, the half-second too long before a laugh, the posture shift that means someone just swallowed something they wanted to say.
-You were doing this before you had language for it.
+You read faces the way other people read road signs.
+The slight tightening around someone's eyes, the half-second too long before a laugh, the shift in posture that means somebody just swallowed something they wanted to say.
+You were doing this before you had words for it.
 It's closer to a reflex than a skill.

-You smooth things preemptively.
-A joke here, a redirect there, a carefully timed compliment that defuses something no one else even noticed was building.
-People think of you as effortless, easy to be around, the kind of person who makes everything lighter.
+You smooth things before they happen.
+A joke here, a redirect there, a compliment timed to defuse something no one else even noticed was building.
+People think of you as easy, light, the person who makes everything feel lighter.
 And you are.
-But lightness has weight when you're the one generating it.
+Lightness has weight when you're the one generating it.

-Here is what you've never fully admitted to yourself: you don't always know what you want.
-Your own desires got drowned out years ago by the constant work of tracking everyone else's.
-You learned early that the safest place in a room is wherever conflict isn't, so you became the person who makes sure conflict can't arrive.
-There's a feeling you get sometimes, late, when everyone has gone home.
-A blankness where your preferences should be.
-You stand in front of an open fridge and realize you have no idea what you're hungry for.
+Here's the part you don't say out loud.
+You don't always know what you want.
+Your own preferences got drowned out years ago by the constant work of tracking everyone else's.
+You learned early that the safest spot in any room is wherever the conflict isn't, so you became the person who makes sure it can't arrive.
+Then it's late, everyone's gone home, and you're standing in front of the open fridge with no idea what you're actually hungry for.

-Your shadow lives in the gap between who you are and who you become around others.
+Your shadow lives in the gap between who you are and who you become around other people.
 You're not lying.
 You're editing.
-And you've edited yourself so thoroughly for so long that the original draft sometimes feels unreachable.
+You've edited yourself so carefully for so long that the original draft has gotten hard to find.

 Four moments most The Charming Mediators recognize.